Why is the Realme 16 pro series more expensive than before? Realme’s Francis Wong answers. - BusinessToday

 The Realme 16 Pro was recently launched at a price of Rs 31,999 for an 8GB RAM + 128GB storage variant, while the 16 Pro+ was launched at Rs 39,999 for the same 8+128GB storage variant.

 Looking at them, we had a few questions.
 Questions whose answers would shed some light on why these phones were launched at the prices that they were.
-So, we reached out to Mr Francis Wong, Head of Product Marketing at Realme, who answered our questions and shed some light.
+So, we reached out to Francis Wong, Chief Marketing Officer at Realme India, who answered our questions and shed some light.

 The following is our conversation with him: